2022 Wimbledon women's singles draw, scores - Tennis

 Serena Williams‘ return was the primary storyline at Wimbledon, but her comeback was short-lived with a first-round defeat to 115th-ranked Harmony Tan.

-Swiatek, the 2018 Wimbledon junior champion, is on the longest win streak in women’s tennis since Venus Williams also won 35 in 2000.

-If Swiatek wins three matches at Wimbledon, she will have the longest streak since Steffi Graf won 66 in a row in 1989-90.

-Coco Gauff, the French Open runner-up, could play 2019 Wimbledon champion Simona Halep in the quarterfinals and Swiatek in the semifinals.
+Coco Gauff, the French Open runner-up to Swiatek, could play 2019 Wimbledon champion Simona Halep in the quarterfinals and Swiatek in the semifinals.

+No. 3 Ons Jabeur of Tunisia and No. 5 Maria Sakkari of Greece are the top-10 seeds left in the other half of the draw.

 MORE: Wimbledon Men’s Singles Draw